maltaisn/another-notes-app/TRANSLATING.md

 - The app also relies on a library, [recurpickerlib](https://github.com/maltaisn/recurpickerlib) (which I maintain), so you might want to make sure it's also available in the new language.

-- Add the locale code in `app/build.gradle`, on the `resConfigs` line.

 - Optionally, the app listing can be translated.
   Create a folder in `app/src/main/play/listings` with the locale code.
 The locale code must be one [supported by Google Play][play_store_locales].
 The folder must contain the following: